 Now the machine is provisioning...

-After the machine is done and ready.
-You can connect with RDP and immediately access it.
-In the embedded YouTube Video I explain in detail how to create a user group and link it with GPOs to the local clients User Group of Remote Desktop Users, to enable multiple users to connect to set of creatd virtual machine.
+After the machine is finished and ready, you can connect with RDP and immediately access it.
+In the embedded YouTube Video, I explain in detail how to create a user group and link it with GPOs to the local client's User Group of Remote Desktop Users.
+This enables multiple users to connect to a set of created virtual machine.

 This tutorial was very experimental.
 But it helped me to better understand Azure.

 Always create a mini project to learn something ,-)